Transport Model Comparison Studies of Intermediate-Energy Heavy-Ion Collisions: Quantum molecular dynamics (QMD)-like codes

 The single-particle potential corresponding to the volume energy and resulting from the convolution of the distribution functions $f_i$ and $f_j$ with the interactions $V_{\rm Skyrme}+ V_{\rm mdi}$ (local interactions including their momentum dependence) is for symmetric nuclear matter:

 where $\rho_{int}$ is the interaction density obtained by convoluting the distribution function of a particle with the distribution functions of all other particles of the surrounding medium.
 Here, $\Delta {\bf{p}}$ is the relative momentum of a particle with respect to the surrounding medium.
 The momentum-dependent part of the nucleon-nucleon (NN) interaction has been fitted to proton induced experimental data on the real part of the nucleon optical potential \cite{Bertsch:1988ik,aichelin87}.
-For our approach, we used a parameterization of the optical potential data collected by Passatore \cite{passatore67}.
+For our approach, we used a parametrization of the optical potential data collected by Passatore \cite{passatore67,Hartnack:1994zz}.

-Several Skyrme type parameterizations are available in the code with the most frequently used being: $H$ (`stiff'), $S$ (`soft'), $HM$ (`stiff momentum-dependent'), $SM$ (`soft momentum-dependent').
+Several Skyrme type parametrizations are available in the code with the most frequently used being: $H$ (`stiff'), $S$ (`soft'), $HM$ (`stiff momentum-dependent'), $SM$ (`soft momentum-dependent').
 The corresponding coefficients $\alpha$, $\beta$, $\gamma$, $\delta$, and $\epsilon$ in Eq.~(\ref{eosinf}) are tabulated in Tab.~\ref{eostab}.

 It should be noted that the parameters of $\alpha, \beta, \gamma$ for the equations of state including momentum-dependent interactions (HM, SM) are adjusted in such a way that they yield the same volume energy $E/A (\rho)$ in the infinite nuclear matter as the corresponding equations of state without MDI (H, S).
 Furthermore, it should be underlined that the use of momentum-dependent interactions causes - following the Hamiltonian equations of motion $\partial H / \partial p = \dot{q}$ - the particles to propagate with an effective mass given by